-The Assault pre workout formula has undergone changes since Musclepharm’s climb to the industry high tower.
+The Assault pre workout formula has undergone changes since Musclepharm’s (muscle pharm) climb to the industry high tower.

 These changes are both good and bad.

 - Good, in the sense that they are now disclosing ingredient labels and dosages.

 - But bad, in realization that they’ve made formulas leaner and less effective (since they are already a top brand, what else do they need to prove?).

 So here, we are going to give you our 2018 review and comparison of both the new MP Assault and Assault Black.
 This is an updated review on Musclepharm assault, so if you wanted to see our 2013 opinion on the old formula just scroll to the bottom.

 Really, this review is for all you guys that used to take Assault back in the day, and are wondering how the new versions compare.
 For all you pre workout rookies who are taking assault as your first pre workout… You’re probably going to love this stuff regardless of where it started!